BigCodeBench¶

 - Realism: Tasks are software-engineering-oriented rather than purely algorithmic.

-- Large Scale: Contains over 1,000 tasks, reducing the impact of luck in evaluation.
+- Large Scale: Contains over 1,000 tasks, reducing the impact of "noise" or luck in evaluation.

 Limitations¶

-- Execution Overhead: Running the full benchmark can be computationally expensive and slow.
+- Execution Overhead: Running the full benchmark can be computationally expensive and slow due to extensive test suites.

 - Python-Centric: Primarily focuses on Python code generation.